DinhLeGaulois2/dewey-decimal-system/README.md

 ![alt text](img/03-Chapters.jpg)

-As well as for the paragraphs.
-We could write paragraph's content using HTML's tags (which has to pass the "**sanitizing**'s" process) for the formatting.
+As well as for the sections (each could have one or several paragraphs).
+We could write paragraphs' content using HTML's tags (which has to pass the "**sanitizing**'s" process) for the formatting.
 Maybe an editor could be added later...

 ![alt text](img/04-AddParagraph.jpg)